plazi/ontologies/README.md

 # TreatmentOntologies
 Ontologies for use in representing data from taxonomic treatments in RDF

+Major issues in transition: (a) hasScope object property (b) modeling of traits in descriptions

 The repo is radically under construction as is treatment.owl in particular.
 Only the following files are even remotely meaningful:

 1. treatment.owl  frequently change to attempt to suffice at least sufficient to model the two cases below